 However, knowing the origin, the main ideas, and the players who developed this variation and converted it into the most dangerous weapon against the Scheveningen is another thing.

-In this article we want to shed some light into these questions and bring you some examples of fantastic attacking games on this variation.
+In this article, we want to shed some light on these questions and bring you some examples of fantastic attacking games on this variation.